 “It’s fine,” Henrietta burst out laughing.
 “But you need a family and a husband who will take care of you when I’m gone....”

-“Stop talking like that!”
+“Stop talking like that.”
 Veronica uttered her angrily, realizing that her aunt was absolutely right, “you will live forever.
 Mark my words!”

 “I wish I could believe in it, my girl, but life goes on and I grow old.
 You need a man to rely on in your life, a man who will lead you on the way to his heart, holding hands and whispering words of love in your ear.”

-“It seems to me sometimes that it’s you who has rose-coloured glasses on your nose, not me,” Veronica chuckled.
+“It seems to me sometimes that it’s you who has rose-colored glasses on your nose, not me,” Veronica chuckled.
 “Who will want to marry such a girl like me, without kith or kin?
 Answer me.”